kubus765/react-crud-app/README.md

 - Entity Framework: A Microsoft framework for working with relational databases.
 It's used in the project to handle database operations, such as querying and updating data in the SQL Server database.

+Current functionalities:

+- Modal popups to add and edit contacts.
+- Drop-down menu for selecting contact category during add/edit.
+- Confirmation popup before deleting a contact.
+- View the list of contacts that are saved on a SQL Database
+- Submit a new contact with the data (Name, Surname, Password, Email, Category, Phone number, Date of birth)
+- Delete an existing contact
+- Edit an existing contact
+-
 Most crucial files are:
 - Contacts.js
 - Program.cs